1 carat diamond price is $6,000

 Diamond prices are complicated.
 Their true value is determined by dozens of factors.
 At least that’s what they often tell you.
 It’s true, but it really doesn’t have to be that complicated.

 You are welcomed (and recommended) reading this 5 minutes pricing guide that will easily save you 20-30%.
-However, if you are in a rush you can jump directly to current diamond price chart.
+However, if you are in a rush you can jump directly to current diamond price chart, 1 carat diamond prices or 2 carat diamond price table.

 Diamond Prices Explained